Flock: A Knowledge Graph Foundation Model via Learning on Random Walks: Introduction

 \section{Introduction}

-Knowledge graph foundation models (KGFMs)~\citep{ingram,geng2022relationalmessagepassingfully,galkin2023ultra,zhang2024trix,cui2024prompt,huang2025how} aim to infer missing links over novel knowledge graphs (KGs) that are not part of the training graphs or domains.
+Knowledge graph foundation models (KGFMs)~\citep{galkin2023ultra,zhang2024trix,huang2025how} aim to infer missing links over novel knowledge graphs (KGs) that are not part of the training data or domains.
 This task requires generalization to \emph{both} unseen nodes and unseen relation types.
-To achieve this, KGFMs rely on learning \emph{node and relation invariants}: structural properties of nodes and relations that are transferable across KGs even when their relational vocabularies differ.
-This inductive bias is formalized by \citet{gao2023double} as double-equivariance --- equivariance under permutations of both entities and relations --- and used as a core principle in the design of KGFMs in the literature.
+To achieve this, KGFMs learn \emph{node and relation invariants}: structural properties of nodes and relations that are transferable across KGs even when their relational vocabularies differ.
+This inductive bias is formalized as double equivariance \citep{gao2023double}---equivariance under permutations of both entities and relations---and used as a core design principle of current KGFMs.

-\textbf{Problem statement.} In this work, we challenge the fundamental assumption of existing KGFMs dictated by strict equivariance: \emph{structural isomorphism of relations implies semantic equivalence}.
-Consider, for example the KG from \Cref{fig:movie-preferences}, where the relations \textit{like} and \textit{dislike} are structurally isomorphic, and yet they represent semantically opposite relations.
-In this motivating example, any KGFM that computes relation invariants is forced to assign the same representation to both \textit{like} and \textit{dislike} --- losing the ability to distinguish between two entities with opposite relationships.
-This expressiveness limitation is an architectural one and \emph{cannot} be resolved through finetuning, which further limits the downstream use of existing KGFMs.
-This raises a central question: How to design KGFMs that are both \emph{expressive} and have the right \emph{inductive bias} for generalization?
+\paragraph{Problem statement.} In this work, we challenge a fundamental assumption dictated by strict equivariance in existing KGFMs: \emph{structural isomorphism of relations implies semantic equivalence}.
+Consider, for example, the KG in \Cref{fig:movie-preferences}, where the relations $\mathsf{like}$ and $\mathsf{dislike}$ are structurally isomorphic yet semantically opposite.
+Any KGFM that computes relation invariants is forced to assign the same representation to both $\mathsf{like}$ and $\mathsf{dislike}$---losing the ability to distinguish entities with opposite relationships.
+This expressiveness limitation is an architectural one and \emph{cannot} be resolved through finetuning, further limiting the downstream use of existing KGFMs.
+This raises a central question: how can we design KGFMs that are both \emph{expressive} and have the right \emph{inductive bias} for generalization?